joeltg/piece-quads/README.md

 ---------------------------
 ```

-This spec is written primarily from the perspective of a decoder, with an extra at the end for encoder-specific notes.
+This spec is written primarily from the perspective of a decoder, with an extra note at the end for encoder-specific concerns.

-n-piece uses unsigned varints extensively using the same encoding as the [`encoding/binary` package](https://golang.org/pkg/encoding/binary/) in Go.
+piece-quads uses unsigned varints extensively using the same encoding as the [`encoding/binary` package](https://golang.org/pkg/encoding/binary/) in Go.

 ## Version

-piece-quad files begin with an unsigned varint representing the **format version**.
+piece-quad files begin with a single unsigned varint representing the **format version**.
 The current format version is **`52`**, so every n-piece file in the format specified here begins with the byte `0x34`.
-52 is the second version; the first version number `51` was chosen arbitrarily.
+52 is the second version; the first version number `51` was chosen arbitrarily and is now deprecated.

 ## Header